 Service is an important part of the SLHS experience.
-Students and teachers participate in an annual all-school service day before Christmas in addition to projects completed by students during the school year.
+Students and teachers participate in an annual all-school service day (Giving Day) before Christmas in addition to projects completed by students during the school year.

 Community Service project: